harikishantk/github-deployment-clearer-/README.md

 # Github Deployment Cleaner

-This webpage is used to clean the deployments or remove the environment of a GitHub Repositories.
+This webpage is used to clean the deployments or remove the environment of a GitHub Repository.